dogweather/forkful/content/en/php/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking if a directory exists is a fundamental task in PHP programming, as it allows you to verify the presence of a directory before performing operations like reading from or writing to files within it.
-This operation helps prevent errors that could arise from attempting to access nonexistent directories and is essential for dynamic file management within your applications.

 ## How to:
 The native way to check if a directory exists in PHP is by using the `is_dir()` function.
 This function takes a filepath as its argument and returns `true` if the directory exists and is a directory, or `false` otherwise.

 ```php